Holy croquette, are you ready for this?

 What’s a soft, buttery, creamy cheese filled with herbs, and available in U.S. grocery stores?
 Are you thinking what I’m thinking?
 BOURSIN CHEESE (garlic and herb variety, of course).

-• Boursin cheese – find it in a little box in the specialty cheese section of your grocery store; it’s a creamy cylinder of the most delicious spreadable cheese.
+• Boursin cheese – ok, as discussed, the best.
+Find it in a little box in the specialty cheese section of your grocery store; it’s a creamy cylinder of the most delicious spreadable cheese.

 • Spices – salt, white pepper, onion powder.